watem-sedem/rfactor/docs/get-started.rst

 File handling
 -------------

-This package provides a number of processing functions in the :mod:`rfactor.process` module to enable compatibility of the input format with the required data format defined in this package (see previous section).
+This package provides an example processing function in the :mod:`rfactor.process` module to enable compatibility of the input format with the required data format defined in this package (see previous section).
 Currently, next processing function is implemented: